mat-docs/SECU4.Site/docs/index.md

 Monitor – across the network from multiple clients.

 ## [Open Streaming Architecture](open_streaming_architecture/index.md)
-A standard, open set of rules and services for streaming telemetry data over a broker (assumed to be Kafka, but other brokers will be supported).
+A standard, open set of rules and services for streaming telemetry data over a broker.
 Includes full definition of the Protobuf schema for transmitting messages, along with documentation describing the messages.